localstack/docs/content/en/user-guide/aws/sqs/index.md

 ...
 ```
 To resolve this issue, set the environment variable `SQS_ENDPOINT_STRATEGY=domain` when starting LocalStack.
-This ensures that the endpoint resolution works correctly, allowing Lambdas and other containers to interact with the SQS service seamlessly.
+This ensures that the endpoint resolution works correctly, allowing Lambdas to interact with the SQS service seamlessly.

 Alternatively you can also set up your own Docker network and overwrite the `LOCALSTACK_HOST` variable as described in our [network troubleshooting guide]({{< ref "endpoint-url" >}}).
+This is relevant for users that want to access SQS from other containers, and cannot configure their container to resolve `*.queue.localhost.localstack.cloud` to the LocalStack container.

 ## Developer endpoints